 - Poor Body and Coat Condition

-Dogs and cats are more prone to kidney disease than humans, and cats are twice as likely to get kidney disease than dogs (Veterinary Medical Data Base, University of Purdue).
+In veterinary circles, the jury is still out on why so many pets today are suffering from kidney disease.
+Cats are twice as likely to get kidney disease than dogs (Veterinary Medical Data Base, University of Purdue) which largely rules out a genetics cause.
 If genetics were solely to blame, then dogs should suffer more than cats, as they have been isolated into smaller gene pools than cats.
-The fact that cats are more prone to the illness than dogs, suggests that an environmental factor is involved.
+The fact that cats are more prone to the illness than dogs, suggests that an environmental factor is most certainly involved.

 9 Reasons Why Dry Dog Food Causes Kidney Disease in Dogs